 Rock cairn at Port Charcot, Booth Island, with wooden pillar and plaque inscribed with the names of the first French expedition led by Jean-Baptiste E. A. Charcot which wintered here in 1904 aboard Le Francais.

 Winter quarters were established in a large bay named Port Charcot (named by Charcot for his father) on the north coast of what is now called Booth Island (then named Wandel Island).
 The ship was moored and a number of structures for accommodation and scientific instruments were erected as the autumn set in.

-On the 30th of May, Charcot arranged an Antarctic picnic, at 10:30 am, all personnel who could be spared set off to the nearby Hovgaard Island on a picnic.
+On the 30th of May, Charcot arranged a trip, at 10:30 am, all personnel who could be spared set off to the nearby Hovgaard Island on an Antarctic picnic.
 A few men got wet inadvertently breaking through thin ice to the sea beneath, but as Charcot wrote:

 "We had to break up the meat and butter with axes...An hour and a half later I was able to produce a fine Polar meal, though we had to eat very quickly, dancing about all the time to keep our feet warm".